Overstaying Your Visa

-If a visa has expired and you have purchased a ticket to another country you should not go to the airport and attempt to leave normally as you may be arrested and taken to a detention centre.
-You should take your ticket with you to the Department of Immigration and apply for a Bridging Visa E on form 1008.
-This will most likely be granted and you will usually be allowed to stay until your flight date.
+If a visa has expired and the holder has purchased a ticket to another country they should not go to the airport and attempt to leave normally as they may be arrested and taken to a detention centre.
+A person in this situation should apply for a Bridging Visa E. This will most likely be granted and they will usually be allowed to stay until the flight date.

-Overstaying Your Visa less than 28 days
+Overstaying a Visa by less than 28 days

-Overstaying Your Visa more than 28 days
+Overstaying a Visa by more than 28 days

 Further Visa Options